 The restorative act of getting in touch with nature has a name in Japan: shinrin-yoku, or “forest bathing”.
-It’s mindfulness but in a forest and it’s taken seriously enough to warrant the official selection and certification by government bodies of particularly soothing, verdant areas of Japan.
+It's mindfulness but in a forest, and the act is taken seriously enough to warrant the official selection and certification by government bodies of particularly soothing, verdant areas of Japan.
 Although there are 62 such forests on the official register, there are plenty more places across the island nation to take a meditative (or strenuously worthwhile) walk.
 Here are some of our favourites.

 The Nakasendō – “the road through the central mountains” – was a veritable highway for traders, samurai and feudal lords during the Edo era and stretched from Kyoto to Tokyo (then known as Edo).
 This 530-kilometre-long route weaves through the Kiso Valley’s secluded rural areas and charming traditional villages, with the highest peaks rising to 3000 metres above sea level.
 Visitors can easily divide the trail into smaller chunks; the most popular is the eight-kilometre section between the hamlets of Magome and Tsumago, where Edo-period architecture is either faithfully rendered or left intact.